timetag/ETA/docs/actions.rst

 - ``emit(chn, waittime=0, period=0, repeat=1)``
     Emit a signal to ``chn`` after ``waittime``, both are either integer values or the name of an INTEGER Tool.
-It can also emit some repeated signals with a `period` in ps if  ``repeat`` is set to larger than one.
+It can also emit some repeated signals with a `period` in picoseconds if  ``repeat`` is set to larger than one.

-    If reapeat is set to 0, no event will be emitted, which might be used as a conditional emittion.

     The maximum limit of channel number ``chn`` is 255, and the minimum limit of ``chn`` is larger than the largest channel number assigned for the ``RFILE``.

     .. note::
-        It is not allowed to emit to any channel that is used in ``RFILE``, since it is usually read from a timetag file (timetagger channels or markers).
-The emitted signal will never be written to the timetag file to prevent corrputing the original data.
+        It is not allowed to emit to any channel in a ``RFILE``, since it is read from a timetag file (timetagger channels or markers).
+The emitted signal will never be written to ``RFILE`` to prevent corrputing the read-only timetag data.

+        You can use a INTEGER as a flag to do a conditional emittion. ``emit(8, 0, 0, co1_flag)`` will only emit on channel 8 when ``co1_flag == 1``.
+When ``co1_flag==0`` no event will be emitted.

-        If you need to merge signals from two channels into one channel, simply emit them into a new unused channel.
+        If you need to merge signals from two channels into one channel, simply emit them into a new unused virtual channel.
 Channels can also be used as routers.
 For examples, you can route events to different Virtual Instruments based on some status that is controlled by the markers.

 - ``cancel_emit(chn)``